chrisdickinson/uuasm-rs/README.md

 I work on this project for about half an hour to an hour most nights; progress is steady but by no means rapid.

+Anyway, since I'm going to try to start working on this in the open, it's time to do some spring cleaning:

+- I should delete the old `src/` directory.
+I recently split up the parser, IR, and runtime sections into crates.
+- Rename the `nodes` crate to `ir`, because A) it's short and B) it's more descriptive
+- Move all of the `.wat` and `.wasm` that's committed to the repo into a `corpus` directory.
+- Consider moving the tests into their own crate

 ### 2024 June 25

 Still working on the items from yesterday (still! omg!)